milhamhidayat/the-blockchain-bar/README.md

 #### Tell Me Your State

 - Node needs to expose its current `state` so it can synchronize with the rest of the blockchain network.
-- So someone know who has new database content to synchronize from
+- So someone know who has new database content to synchronize from.